Bensberg Castle

 Bensberg Castle (Schloss Bensberg) is a former royal hunting lodge in Bergisch Gladbach, North Rhine-Westphalia, Germany.
 It is now operated as a luxury hotel under the name 'Althoff Grandhotel Schloss Bensberg'.
-The central axis of the building complex is exactly geared to the Cologne Cathedral.
+The central axis of the building complex is exactly aligned with Cologne Cathedral.

 History

 The hotel was built in the early 18th century.
 During the COVID-19 pandemic, association football club 1.
 FC Köln moved their quarantine training grounds to the site.
 From October 1945 to March 1946 it was the home of the 2nd Battalion Welsh Guards.